vignesh-0002/Devops-2024/How to do well in an interview.md

 Thank you for watching this session on *What to Prepare and How to Prepare.* I hope you found it valuable and look forward to guiding you further.

-# Welcome to the Lecture on Interview Success
+# 4.Welcome to the Lecture on Interview Success

 In this session, we’ll focus on **how to effectively introduce yourself in an interview**.
 This includes understanding: